WowDevTools/WDBXEditor/README.md

 * WotLK Item Import to remove the dreaded red question mark from custom items
 * WDB5 Parser which is an attempt to automatically parse the structure of WDB5 files

-##Contribution:
+##Project Goal:
 The goal of this project is to create a communal program that is compatible with all file variants, is feature rich and negates the need to use multiple different programs.
+This means any and all contribution in the form of commits, change requests, issues etc are more than welcome!

 ##Credits:
 Credits go to Ladislav Zezula for the awesome StormLib and thanks to all those that contribute to the WoWDev wiki.